Last updated on November 13th, 2024 at 01:52 am

 Urban planning and development

 Drones have become increasingly valuable in urban planning and development projects.
-With their aerial perspective and high-resolution imagery, drones can capture detailed data about cities and urban areas.
+With their aerial perspective and high-resolution imagery, drones can capture detailed data about cities and metropolitan areas.
 This information is crucial for infrastructure planning, transportation analysis, and the development of smart cities.

 Using drones for city mapping, planners can obtain accurate measurements, assess land use, and analyze population density.
 This data aids in making informed decisions regarding infrastructure placement, optimizing transportation networks, and improving urban development strategies.